-5.3 Irreversible Environmental Changes and Use of Nonrenewable Resources
+5.3 Irreversible Environmental Changes and Use of Nonrenewable Resources of restoring them.

-Determining whether the proposed project may result in significant irreversible effects requires a determination of whether key resources would be degraded or destroyed, such that there is a small possibility of restoring them.
 The actual construction of the Upper Reach pipeline would not result in the consumption of nonrenewable resources to the extent to which the project commits future generations to similar uses of nonrenewable resources.
 No such degradation or destruction of resources would result with the proposed project.